denniswangcodes/breadchaser-netlify/content/pages/index.md

     # subtitle: Subtitle goes here
     items:
       - type: FeaturedItem
-        title: 5x Increased
+        title: Day 1
-        subtitle: Network Connections
+        subtitle: Get Your Foot in the Door
         text: >-
-          Expand your network to reach more connections in your job search journey with easier and faster way to send introduction messages, follow up on referrals, and book meetings.
+          Craft personalized cover letters & answers to custom application questions with the power of AI.

+          We take in your resume info & job description (via autofill)) to create a hyper-personalized job application.

+          This allows you to submit more AND better job applications without the work/time investment.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark